DillionApple/High-Precision-Congestion-Control/README.md

 ### Change the simulation config

+* `simulation/mix/config.txt`:

-* `simulation/mix/config.txt`:         the main simulation configuration options, check `simulation/mix/config_doc.txt` for explaination
+The main simulation configuration options, check `simulation/mix/config_doc.txt` for explaination.
+There are example configs for some CC algorithm, e.g., `simulation/mix/config_DCQCN.txt`, `simulation/mix/config_HPCC.txt`, and copy the content to `simulation/mix/config.txt` to make the config take effect.

+* `simulation/mix/topology.txt`

-* `simulation/mix/topology.txt`:       the topology in the simulation
+The topology in the simulation

+* `simulation/mix/flow.txt`

-* `simulation/mix/flow.txt`:           the flow settings
+The flow settings

+* `analysis/config.py`

-* `analysis/config.py`:                the configuration for plot
+The configuration for plot

+* `run.sh`

-* `run.sh`:                            change `NODE_IDS` to select the nodes you want to plot
+Change `NODE_IDS` to select the nodes you want to plot

 ### Run simulation